eunwooim/Tensorflow-Speech-Recognition-Challenge/Signal_Processing/README.md

 The frequency and amplitude of the first wave is 4 and 1, and the second wave is 11,2.
 <br>
-By Fourier Transform, we can decompose this periodic sound into sum of sine waves oscilliating at different frequencies.
-Following picture is a power spectrum of added sine wave.
+By Fourier Transform, we can decompose signals into sum of sinusoidal waves oscilliating at different frequencies.
+Following picture is a power spectrum of added sine waves.

 ![ex](https://user-images.githubusercontent.com/68213812/113828672-a18f4180-97bf-11eb-8482-1ec4d230b611.png)